OB error — out of balance

 Common Symptoms & Causes

-If your GE Profile PFW940SSPVS is displaying an OB error, you may notice one or more of the following symptoms during the wash cycle.
+If your GE Profile PFW940SSPVS is displaying an OB error, you might notice one or more of the following symptoms during the wash cycle.

 This issue is typically caused by an unevenly distributed laundry load, worn or damaged shock absorbers, a weakened suspension spring, or a failing balance ring that can no longer stabilize the drum during high-speed spins.